-About 12 million years ago, Tenerife emerged from the sea after volcanic activity.
-The island is dominated by Spain's highest mountain, the 3.718 meter high Pico del Teide.
-It rises from the 12 by 17 kilometers large, uniquely beautiful caldera known as Las Cañadas.
+Tenerife emerged from the sea about 12 million years ago after volcanic activity.
+Spain's highest mountain, the 3.718 meter high volcano Pico del Teide, is on Tenerife.
+It is located in a 12 by 17 kilometer caldera.

-Cruise ships call at the port of Santa Cruz.
-We recommend first-time visitors to the island to spend the day in Santa Cruz.
-It's not a lost day!
-For those who want to see something of the island, Tenerife offers beautiful, varied landscapes, beaches and much more.
-We report on worthwhile excursions at Tenerife - Sights.
+We recommend first-time visitors to the island to spend the day in Santa Cruz or in neighboring San Cristóbal de La Laguna.
+It's not a wasted day!
+For those guests who want to see more of the island, Tenerife offers beautiful, varied landscapes, beaches and much more.
+We report on worthwhile individual goals under Tenerife - attractions.